Drivers must understand basic business math to run a successful rideshare driving business.

 Essentially the RideshareGuide team said: “We get it Wylee, please tell the world what you think?
 Please commit to writing a rideshare driver’s blog?”

-I’ve integrated everything I’ve learned (over 9,000 lifetime trips as a driver) about running a rideshare driving business into my book The Science of Rideshare Driving.
-In this book I’ve provided simple math that leads readers to calculate their personal “expenses per mile” number.
+I’ve integrated everything I’ve learned (over 12,000 lifetime trips as a driver) about running a rideshare driving business into my books.

 As example, I know my 2006 Toyota Prius costs me around $0.14 cents a mile including planning for future maintenance costs and recovering the depreciating resale value of the car.

-The “helpful to a point…” online information like I’ve referenced in this post is exactly why I decided to write The Science of Rideshare Driving book.
+The “helpful to a point…” online information like I’ve referenced in this post is exactly why I decided to write my books.

 Calculating rideshare driving “Take Home Pay” is a complicated topic, however, attempting to make complicated technical topics simple is what I do… ever since I can remember I’ve been trying to figure out… well pretty much everything.